Loepker-James/enforce-rules/docs/design.md

 ## Extensibility
 New rules can be added if an issue is opened about it and/or many people are using it as a must_be_true rule.
-When you do a must_be_true, the program will do this.
+When you do a must_be_true, the program will do this:

 ```python
 U = TypeVar("U")